Xunnamius/project-utils/README.md

 [conventional-commits][4] for commit-based automated release flows and (optionally) [GitHub Actions][5] and [Dependabot][6] for [CI][7]/[CD][8].
-It supports task concurrency and, for monorepos, topologically ordered execution and cross-dependency version synchronization during release.
+It supports task concurrency and, for monorepos, topologically ordered execution and cross-dependency version coherence during release.

 Projector leans on as much native npm functionality and popular tooling as possible.
 This means **your project is never locked-in to using Projector**;